EngrX/Git-Github-Notes/README.md

 # LEARN GIT AND GITHUB

-This is my first usage of github.
+This is my first usage of git and github.

 -Engr.
 DELA ROSA